 Waldorf Astoria Orlando

-Bringing a sophisticated magic to the Magic Kingdom, the Waldorf Astoria is an elegant option for Orlando visitors looking for alternatives to Disney while staying accessible to all the park attractions.
-Guest rooms are decorated in warm colors and dark wood with marble bathrooms and separate soaking tubs; suites add a seating and dining area with kitchenette with wine refrigerator.
-The golf course is renowned for its Bonnet Creek nature preserve setting and Rees Jones course design, blending classic and challenging elements.
-A free shuttle bus connects the hotel to all of the Disney parks, Epcot is the closest.
-The hotel’s lush grounds have a zero-edge lap pool surrounded by cabanas, though families may take advantage of reciprocity with the sister Hilton Resort with a lazy river and waterslide.
-The WA Kids’ club has daily programs for kids age 5-12 with poolside activities and weekend evening entertainment.
-The 22-room spa has a tea lounge, eucalyptus steam room, and Jacuzzi to enjoy between treatments.
-A dozen dining options include steakhouse Bull & Bear and Sunday Royal tea at Peacock Alley.
-A $40 daily resort charge covers welcome drinks, wifi and calls, gym and spa access, bike rentals, and golf club rental after 2pm.
+visitors looking for alternatives to Disney properties while still maintaining access to all the park attractions (via a free shuttle).
+Guest rooms, decorated in warm colors and dark wood, have marble bathrooms and separate soaking tubs; suites add seating and a dining area with kitchenette with wine refrigerator.
+Set within the Bonnet Creek nature preserve, the resort's Rees Jones-designed golf course blends classic and challenging elements.
+The lush grounds include a zero-edge lap pool surrounded by cabanas, though families may take advantage of reciprocity with a sister Hilton Resort which has a fun lazy-river feature and waterslide.
+The WA Kids’ club, a daily program for kids age 5-12, offers poolside activities and weekend evening entertainment.
+The hotel spa has a tea lounge, eucalyptus steam room, and a Jacuzzi in addition to 22 treatment rooms.
+The hotel's dozen dining options include the Bull & Bear steakhouse and a Sunday royal tea at Peacock Alley.
+The $40 daily resort charge covers welcome drinks, WiFi and calls, gym and spa access, bike rentals, and golf club rental after 2 p.m.